amlalejini/gvsu-cis635-2022f/project/draft.md

 Your draft will be graded primarily on

-1. Effort: turned it in on time, draft contains meaningful content relevant to your final report
+1. Effort: turned it in on time, draft contains meaningful content relevant to your final report, and it is clear that you have completed a meaningful amount of your project
   - I can't give meaningful feedback if you don't submit a meaningful draft.
+  - I cannot give full credit for effort if you do not demonstrate that you have at least completed some meaningful portion of your project.
 2. Organization: clearly organized with proper section headings, text is readable
   - I can't give you useful feedback if your draft is not organized in a reasonable way.